hisplan/Extending-MapReduce-with-Apache-Spark/README.md

 3. In a distributed manner

 In layman's terms:
-- How to find out frequencies of each word occurred in a 1000-page book?
+- How to get frequencies of each word occurred in a 1000-page book?
 - Tally marks (https://github.com/hisplan/Extending-MapReduce-with-Apache-Spark/blob/master/images/diagram-word-tally.png)
 - Think of it as a divide-and-conquer strategy